-For travel beginning on October 15th, 2018, there are new requirements in order to travel with your emotional support or psychiatric service animal, regardless of the day you purchased your ticket.
+Beginning April 15th, 2019, there are new guidelines for those who travel with service animals, emotional support animals, or psychiatric service animals.
 Please see the requirements below.

 We welcome trained service, emotional support (ESAN), and psychiatric service animals (PSA) onboard as long as the following guidelines are met at the time of travel.
 Please note that there is a difference between service animals and emotional support animals/psychiatric service animals and as such, requirements differ.
 Our agents will not require details specific to any disability but are permitted to ask questions in order to determine to which category the animal belongs.

 We accept service animals, or animals which are trained to provide a service to those with a disability.
 You will be asked at the airport to verify the service the animal provides.

 Please note that Guests who booked their itinerary prior to April 15th, 2019 have no limit to the number of service animals they can bring with them.
 For Guests who booked April 15th, 2019 and after, there is a limit of 3 service animals per person.

 For additional information regarding travel with your service animal, please see our “Additional Guidelines” section below.